DIY Wednesday Addams Checkered Sweater

 Image Credit: Beth Huntington

-3. Press seams
+3. Press the seams

-Steam is your friend for this project—your Enid, if you will!
+Steam is your friend for this project — your Enid, if you will.
 When you finish sewing each seam, press it flat with a steam iron.
 This will help keep the seams even and make it easier to match the squares later.

 Advertisement